One way to vote is in your own home by a vote-by-mail ballot. Everyone who has the right to vote is permitted to vote by mail.

 4. Mail your ballot

+Place a stamp on the envelope and mail the ballot back to your Supervisor of Elections.
 A vote-by-mail ballot must be returned and received by the Supervisor of Elections in the county of registration no later than 7:00 p.m. (local time) on election day for the respective election in order to be counted.

-Advantages and Disadvantages of Voting by Mail
+Advantages and Disadvantages of Voting-by-Mail

 Advantages